oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Click **Add Person**.
 This will bring you to the input form for adding a new user:

-{% img blog/okta-split-spring-security/new-user.png alt:"New User" width:"600" %}
+{% img blog/okta-split-spring-security/new-user.png alt:"New User" width:"600" %}{: .center-image }

 Change the **Password** field to **Set by admin** and uncheck **User must change password on first login**.
 Create the following users by filling out the form and clicking on **Save and Add Another** for each: